Rizon1326/BS-Django-Tutorial/README.md

 ]
 ```

-Now link this to your main `userproject/urls.py`:
+Now link it in `userproject/urls.py`:

 ```python
 from django.contrib import admin